We'll be hosting our next annual Common Sense Homestead Open House on Saturday, October 7, 2017, from 10:00 a.m. until 4 p.m. .

 If you've wanted to see firsthand all the odds and ends I've talked about online, now's your chance.

 If the weather cooperates, you can walk “the loop” around the acreage and tour the wagon wheel garden.
 It's going to sleep for the season, but the frost hardy plants and seed heads are still abundant.
+The east and west orchards, hazelnuts, and other permaculture plantings are also accessible.

 Common Sense Homestead Features